JoelRocaMartinez/JoelRocaMartinez/README.md

 - 🌱 I’m currently learning Vue.js
 - 👯 I’m looking to collaborate with other developers to create great products!
 - 🥅 2021 Goals: Have a deep understanding on Vue.js
-- ⚡ Fun fact: I´m a freediver that can dive as deep as 27m in just one breath!
+- ⚡ Fun fact: I´m a freediver and I can dive as deep as 27m in just one breath!

 ### Connect with me: